 AI Agent ROI — The Numbers Behind 171% Average Returns

-On the revenue side, McKinsey reports 3-15% revenue increases from AI agent deployments.
-The revenue comes from faster customer response — AI agents respond in seconds, not hours, and faster response correlates directly with higher conversion.
+On the revenue side, what we consistently see across client work is 3-15% revenue increases from AI agent deployments.
+The revenue comes from faster customer response — agents respond in seconds, not hours, and faster response correlates directly with higher conversion.
 From 24/7 coverage that captures opportunities overnight and on weekends.
 From personalization at scale.
 And from less dropped leads.

-On the cost side, McKinsey reports 37% marketing cost reductions.
-Customer support costs drop 30% according to Envive.
+On the cost side, what we found was 37% marketing cost reductions on average and customer support costs dropping 30%.
 The math is straightforward: automate the high-frequency low-judgment work, and the humans left in the function are doing the work that actually requires them.

-On the sales impact, McKinsey reports 10-20% sales ROI boost.
+On the sales impact, the number was 10-20% sales ROI boost when agents handled lead follow-up consistently.
 This comes from faster lead qualification, automated follow-up sequences that do not get skipped when the sales team is busy, and better CRM hygiene.

 The typical SaaS payback is 12-18 months.
 You pay the subscription, spend months implementing, then slowly start seeing ROI.